 - Offering a range of unique opportunities for donors to be included in the giving process, these include:

 - 8 Site visits

 - 1 Awards Night

 Impact100 Fremantle is a great way to get involved in giving.
 Through a game-changing grant, Impact100 Fremantle addresses community needs.
-Through interaction with non-profit leaders, Impact100 Fremantle offers rare insight into our community, which in turn encourages further engagement as Donors, volunteers and mentors.
+Through interaction with non-profit leaders, Impact100 Fremantle offers a rare insight into our community, which in turn encourages further engagement as Donors, volunteers, and mentors.

 Who We Are

 We are a group of Fremantle people, from all walks of life, pooling our resources to make a lasting, positive impact on the well-being of our community.